Bantayan Island – One of Asia’s unknown tropical paradises

 Bantayan Island has few smaller islands worth visiting or island hopping to.
 One is Virgin Island, great for a day trip with its beautiful beaches and is a popular place to enjoy a barbeque.
 Another island, Hilantagaan, is less well known and more of a fishing village, but it does have a beautiful white sand bank that you can swim at.
 Kinatarkan Island is another beautiful island worth travelling to, pretty much untouched by tourism and has some stunning beaches.

-Over the years we use a guy by the name of Glen (cell 0909 8825989) to organise motorbike rental and island hopping.
-Bargain hard!
+Over the years I have used a guy by the name of Glen (cell 0909 8825989) to organise motorbike rental and island hopping.
+Haggle hard!

 Video guide to Bantayan Island Resorts.